 Pre-requisites & Language Proficiency Requirement (LPI)

-English is the language of contracts in British Columbia and the language of instruction in the Real Estate Division's licensing courses.
-In order to ensure that licensees are competent to communicate in English, with other licensees and consumers, the Council has required a language proficiency requirement since 1994.
-While there are no pre-requisites to register in the licensing course, the Language Proficiency (LPI) requirement must be satisfied before you can register for an exam.
+English is the language of contracts in British Columbia and the language of instruction in the Real Estate Division's courses.
+In order to ensure that registrants are competent to communicate in English, with other registrants and consumers, a language proficiency requirement has been required by the Financial Institutions Commission of British Columbia since 1994.
+While there are no pre-requisites to register in the course, the Language Proficiency (LPI) requirement must be satisfied before you can register for an exam.
 For more information on LPI exemptions or the LPI examination, view How to Satisfy the Language Proficiency Requirement.

 After the Course

 Completing the Mortgage Brokerage in British Columbia Course satisfies the minimum educational requirements for registration as a sub-mortgage broker in British Columbia and will qualify you to work for a registered mortgage broker.
 To apply to become a mortgage broker (with the ability to hire sub-mortgage brokers), you must first be registered as a sub-mortgage broker.

 For more information on mortgage broker requirements, please view the Financial Institutions Commission (FICOM)'s Registration Information or contact the FICOM Registrar of Mortgage Brokers at (604) 660-3395.

 in the course tuition fee:

 Tutorial assistance from our course specialists, through a toll-free number and email.

 - Face-to-face classroom and online lectures/workshops, designed to assist you in learning the concepts covered in the course manual.
 Attend optional classroom lectures, or access the video and audio recordings at any time.
 Classroom lecture series start in January, April and September, and lead up to regularly scheduled exams.